Theopalis K. Gregory, Sr.

 |Please visit this link for the complete report from the Wilmington Education Advisory Committee regarding the future of education for City children.
 I urge you to read the report or download it and share it with family and friends.
 It is an important document that should be embraced, supported and implemented.|

 Theo was in private practice from 1984 to 1994 handling personal injury, criminal defense, probate and real estate law.
-He has always chosen to locate his private practice office in the heart of the Wilmington community so he can be visible and accessible to the citizens he serves.
+He has always chosen to locate his private practice office in the heart of the Wilmington community so he can be visible and accessible to the citizens he serves; and, with this, he is continued his public service.
 Theo was also an Assistant Public Defender from 1996 through 2006, primarily representing juveniles in Family Court.

-He is a principal founder of the Police Athletic League Youth Activities Center and led renovation efforts at the Eden Park and the P.S.
-DuPont Athletic Fields.
-Theo is also a principal founder of the City’s Youth Tackle Football Program, and played a major role in reviving the Wednesday Night Youth Track and Field Program staged regularly at Baynard Stadium in Wilmington.
+He is a principle founder of the Police Athletic League Youth Activities Center and led renovation efforts at the Eden Park and the P.S. duPont athletic fields.
+Theo is also a principle founder of the former City’s Youth Tackle Football Program that lasted 20 years, and played a major role in reviving the Wednesday Night Youth Track and Field Program staged regularly at Baynard Stadium in Wilmington.

-From 2006-2010 Theo served as the Director of the Maurice J. Moyer Academy.
-He was the principal founder of this unique, urban charter school for students in grades 6 through 12.
-The novel grade configuration at Moyer provides students with educational and social continuity for six consecutive years and is Wilmington’s only traditional public high school.
+From 2006-2010, Theo served as the Director of the Maurice J. Moyer Academy.
+He was the principle founder of this unique, urban charter school for students in grades 6 through 12.
+The novel grade configuration at Moyer provided students with educational and social continuity for six consecutive years and was Wilmington’s only traditional public high school.

 Theo is married to V. Lynn Gregory.
-They are the proud parents of six wonderful children.
+They are the proud parents of six wonderful children and the grandparents of five precious grandchildren.

 Contact City Council